tsvetpetkov/BCP1/README.md

-# BCP1
+# The Role of Offer Disclosure in Status-Driven Bargaining
-Baltaduonis, Cushing-Daniels, and Petkov; 2-Player Bargaining Games
+Rimvydas Baltaduonis, Brendan Cushing-Daniels, and Tsvetomir Petkov (2025)